-Assess the suitability of third party drainage systems accepting discharge from Highway Drainage systems and report any unsatisfactory areas to the relevant Risk Management Authorities.
+Oxfordshire Highways should assess the suitability of third-party drainage systems accepting discharge from highway drainage systems and report any unsatisfactory areas to the relevant Risk Management Authorities.

 4.4.
 Water Authority - Thames Water Utilities (TW)

 Water and sewerage companies are responsible for managing the risks of flooding from surface water, foul water or combined sewer systems.
 Public sewers are designed to protect properties from the risk of flooding in normal wet weather conditions.
 However, in extreme weather conditions there is a risk that sewer systems can become overwhelmed and result in sewer flooding.